-For the RouteAbout Central and DECswitch products, initial setup is accomplished by making a local terminal connection to the setup port on the DEChub ONE or DEChub 900.
+For the RouteAbout Central products, initial setup is accomplished by making a local terminal connection to the setup port on the DEChub ONE or DEChub 900.
 The setup port does not support modem control or network access of any kind.
-The setup port on the DEChub 900 provides a menu from the hub Management Access Module (MAM), through which you can attach to the module and see the setup menu of the RouteAbout Central or the DECswitch itself.
-The setup port on the DEChub ONE takes the user directly to the RouteAbout Central or DECswitch setup menu.
+The setup port on the DEChub 900 provides a menu from the hub Management Access Module (MAM), through which you can attach to the module and see the setup menu of the RouteAbout Central itself.
+The setup port on the DEChub ONE takes the user directly to the RouteAbout Central setup menu.